 Ingenol (On the skin)

-Treats actinic keratosis (AK), a skin problem.
+Treats actinic keratosis (AK).

 PicatoThere may be other brand names for this medicine.